 Now that you have bought a camera, you might as well cover a bit more distance.
-Khari Baoli, near Chandni Chowk, is Asia's largest wholesale spice market, and it'll be quite a subject for your camera.
+Khari Baoli, near Chandni Chowk, is Asia's largest, also one of the best wholesale markets in Delhi, for spices and it'll be quite a subject for your camera.

 Every spice and other things nice

 I bought spects from Ballimaran as I was told it was the great wholesale market.
 Next stop was Khari Baoli, the great Spice market.
 One just cannot resist to shop stuff for their kitchen.
 While buying Kaju, I tasted the best Kaju I ever had.
 It is something you are eating since childhood but yet those Kaju were so tasty that It left everlasting taste on my tongue.
 What was more intriguing was the shop.
 It was 5ft narrow in width and 1st floor was the residence of the shopkeeper's family.
 It would not be more than 10-12 ft in width.
 Earlier spices and dry fruits used to come from Afghanistan.
 I was told that many Afghani set up their shop in Khari Baoli.